 - 2. The directors have confirmed that none of them is serving as a director in more than seven listed companies, including this Management Company. - 3.
 All the resident directors of the Management Company are registered as taxpayers and none of them has defaulted in payment of any loan to a banking company, a DFI or an NBFI or, being a member of a stock exchange, has been declared as a defaulter by that stock exchange. - 4.
 During the year two casual vacancies occurred on the Board on 05 December 2013 which have been filled by the directors on 16 December 2013. - 5.
 The Management Company has prepared a 'Code of Conduct' and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures. - 6.
 The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the Fund.
 A complete record of particulars of significant policies along with the dates on which these were approved or amended has been maintained. - 7.
 All the powers of the Board have been duly exercised and decisions on material transactions, including appointment and determination of remuneration and terms and conditions of employment of the Chief Executive Officer (CEO), other executive and non-executive directors have been taken by the Board. - 8.
-The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose and the Board met at least once in every quarter.
+The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose and the Board meet at least once in every quarter.
 Written notices of the Board meetings, along with agenda and working papers, were circulated at least seven days before such meetings except for the 56th, 57th and 58th Board meetings.
 The minutes of the meetings were appropriately recorded and circulated. - 9.
 Three directors have obtained certification under the 'Board Development Series' program conducted by Institute of Corporate Governance.
+However, during the current year, no director has obtained certification under the directors' training program.
+Further, the Management Company is arranging orientation program for its directors in near future.